-The hot days of summer make the site of soft green ferns especially appealing.
-Somehow the green color together with the light airiness of the fronds dispels the effects of the heat in a way that no other plant manages to do.
+The hot days of summer make the sight of soft green ferns especially appealing.
+The green color together with the light airiness of the fronds dispels the effects of the heat in a way that no other plant manages to do.
 The quiet, peaceful demeanor of the fronds can help create a restful spot that can be a respite from life’s daily problems.
 With hundreds of ferns to choose from there is no problem finding a few that will do well in a favorite shady spot and provide you with a get away from the heat or hustle and bustle of everyday life.
 Here are five of my favorites.

 Japanese Painted Fern (Anthyrium niponicum ‘Pictum’)